FusionAuth/fusionauth-site/README.md

 - `validate-bluehawk.yml` — Validate the syntax of the annotations in each local code example.

 todo:
-- upgrade export script to use repo name in a loop
 - upgrade text script to use test.sh in a loop
 - upgrade generation script to export to subfolders - change webauthn article to use these
 - upgrade script names in package.json